tektektek/toys-for-you/TripleRing/README.md

 If you try this, let me know how it went.

+## Bugs

+ * Right now, the areas where rings join are hollow.
+The printed outcomes are fragile in those areas.
+I couldn't figure out how to properly do the ``union`` operation in order to deal with this.

 ## Example measurements

 These are merely informative in case you don't feel like measuring yourself down there and just want to go in and print something.